segevmalool/DifferenceVis/README.md

 ideas for making animations using R. The Makefile contains the call to ImageMagick used to make the gif.

 The motivation was to visualize the effects of repeated differencing of a discrete time series.
 The result was a complicated smoothing with an interesting dual structure, perhaps suggesting a connection between symmetric distributions and complex numbers.
+Also, the ordinate values decrease drastically, so this process could be conceptualized as a (sort of) "zooming in" on the series.